MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/view-data-with-visualizations-charts.md

 Visualizations let you see your business data graphically.
 A visualization is attached to an entity in Common Data Services for Apps.
 You can attach multiple visualizations to an entity, however, only one visualization can be displayed at a time along-side a grid.
 You can view multiple visualizations at the same time by using a dashboard.
 More information: [Analyze Data with Dashboards](analyze-data-with-dashboards.md)

  You can use a chart or a web resource as a visualization in CDS for Apps.
 For charts, you can use the chart designer in Model-driven Apps.
 However, to use a web resource in a visualization, you must either use the SDK or import a custom visualization XML into Model-driven Apps.
-More information: [Sample: Create, Retrieve, Update, and Delete a Chart](sample-create-retrieve-update-delete-chart.md)

 <a name="VisualizationTypes"></a>
 ## Visualization ownership